"

 Set Point

-It is possible to adjust a system’s set point.
-When this happens, the feedback loop works to maintain the new setting.
-An example of this is blood pressure: over time, the normal or set point for blood pressure can increase as a result of continued increases in blood pressure.
-The body no longer recognizes the elevation as abnormal and no attempt is made to return to the lower set point.
-The result is the maintenance of an elevated blood pressure that can have harmful effects on the body.
-Medication can lower blood pressure and lower the set point in the system to a more healthy level.
-This is called a process of alteration of the set point in a feedback loop.
+An example of this is blood pressure: over time, the normal set point for blood pressure can increase due to sustained elevated blood pressure levels.
+The body then perceives this higher pressure as normal and no longer attempts to return to the initial, lower set point.
+This results in the maintenance of elevated blood pressure, which can have harmful effects on the body.
+Medication can help lower blood pressure and reset the system’s set point to a healthier level.
+This process is known as alteration of the set point in a feedback loop.

 Figure Descriptions